g026r/pocket-library-toolkit/docs/signatures/README.md

 Looking for the Pocket's cartridge signature, CRC32 hash, or magic number for a given cartridge?

 The following pages list the ones I have been able to discover.
+Games are ordered by internal magic number.
+While this usually equates to alphabetically within a given platform, that is not always true.

 * [Game Boy](./gb.md)
 * [Game Boy Color](./gbc.md)